IHaskell/IHaskell/README.md

 cabal build # Builds IHaskell
 ```

-Note that this shell also provides haskell-language-server, which can be used in your editor if it supports it.
+Note that this shell also provides `haskell-language-server`, which can be used in your editor if it supports it.
+Opening your editor from within the `nix develop` shell should allow it to see `haskell-language-server`.

 # Troubleshooting